juakofz/SuperPong/README.md

 - Moving the paddles into the ball traps the ball inside the paddle

 ## P 0.3 ToDo list:
-[x] Add timers to cap fps
+- [x] Add timers to cap fps
-[x] Add text and score
+- [x] Add text and score
-[ ] Use normals for automatic reflection calculation in collisions [ ] Use the whole ball for collision instead of just the center for extra accurate collisions (should fix corners bug)
+- [ ] Use normals for automatic reflection calculation in collisions
+- [ ] Use the whole ball for collision instead of just the center for extra accurate collisions (should fix collision bugs)

 ## P 0.4 ToDO list:
-[ ] Add different game states
+- [ ] Add different game states
-[ ] Add start screen
+- [ ] Add start screen
-[ ] Add pause screen (with info)
+- [ ] Add pause screen (with info)
-[ ] Add end confirmation screen
+- [ ] Add end confirmation screen